MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/list-box.md

 In general, avoid talking about UI.
 Instead, talk about what the customer needs to do.

-When you need to help a customer interact with UI, refer to a list box by its label and the word *list*, not *list box*.
+When you need to help a customer interact with UI, refer to a list box by its label and the word *list,* not *list box*.
 For the Mac, use *pop-up list* to refer to unnamed list boxes.

 **Examples**
 In the **Background** list, select **Coffee Bean**.